Wolfcast/BrowserDetection/README.md

 Features
 --------

-The [Wolfcast](http://wolfcast.com/) BrowserDetection PHP class is the most accurate detection class. **It has been tested with 14255 different user agent strings and it have a 99.95% accuracy ratio!**
+The [Wolfcast](https://wolfcast.com/) BrowserDetection PHP class is the most accurate detection class. **It has been tested with 14000+ different user agent strings and it have a 99.95% accuracy ratio!**

-Detects the following broswers:
+Natively detects the following broswers:
-  * Amaya

   * Android
   * Bingbot
   * BlackBerry
   * BlackBerry Tablet OS
-  * Chrome 0.2 - 52+
+  * Chrome 0.2 - 67+
   * Edge
   * Firebird
-  * Firefox 0.10 - 48+
+  * Firefox 0.10 - 61+
-  * Galeon
   * GNU IceCat
   * GNU IceWeasel
   * Googlebot